ShurimasKitten/HomoclinicContinuation_COCO/README.md

   - Computation of the adjoint problem.
   - Following from the adjoint problem, the test functions for inclination flips.
   - Orientability index.
-  - More efficient continuation of eigenspaces, such as employing the Riccati equation approach as implemented in MATCONT.
+  - Continuation of eigenspaces using the Riccati equation approach as implemented in MATCONT.

 # Contact and citation
 ```